robfatland/nexus/data/api.md

 Need remarks on `Azure Function Core Tools` in relation to the utility command `func`.
 Need remarks on `How does the localhost test work?' and the default port 7071 forward.
+Need a work-through example of using API keys provided by Azure Function Apps.

 ### Testing the Function App on the VM